-Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.1 John 4:7(ESV)
+Beloved, let us love one another, for love is from God; and everyone who loves is born of God and knows God.1 John 4:7(NASB)

 But as time passed, another theme developed, around which John wrote extensively in his Gospel and letters, and about which he was forever linked to.
 The theme was love.

 The theme of love dominated much of John's writing, including one of the most famous verses in the Bible: "For God so loved..."